 It took me over two decades to realize I had given more power to the opinions of others than I ever did in coming up with an original thought of my own.

 Nothing feels worse than not knowing who the f*ck you are.
 Nothing feels worse than allowing toxic people to create an identity for you.
-Nothing feels worse than having to tolerate your way through life; having to pretend to be someone you’re not because it hurts less than them walking out the door.
+Nothing feels worse than having to tolerate your way through life; having to pretend to be someone you’re not because it hurts less than being abandoned.

-The turning point is when you realize that you actually have a choice in the matter.
-You have a choice to change it all.
+The turning point is when you realize that you actually have all the power that you think you lack.
+You have the power of choice.

 You are one decision away from a new identity, a new life, and a new you.
 You are one decision away from attracting the husband material that you have all but given up on.
 You are one decision away from losing all of the emotional weight you’ve gained and unclogging your relational arteries once and for all.
 You are one decision away from (finally) exhaling.

-You will no longer be held back by the opinions of your family and friends, your culture, your coworkers, your ex, and most important… the cynical audience in your head.
+You will no longer be held back by the opinions of your family and friends, your background and religion, your coworkers, your ex, and most important… the cynical audience in your head.
 The audience that convinces you to get back down every time you so much as try to get up.
 You are about to give that audience the most dignified middle finger of all time.

 Not being able to find true friendships, true love, and husband material is the result of you giving your power away.
 It’s time to take it back.